elatov/elatov.github.io/_posts/2013-02-17-sharing-a-file-encrypted-by-encfs-with-android-and-linux-systems-with-google-drive.md

     Complete!

-Now let&#8217;s create a directory where the decrypted data will be mounted:
+Now let's create a directory where the decrypted data will be mounted:

     moxz:~>mkdir .decrypt

-And now let&#8217;s mount the volume:
+And now let's mount the volume:

     moxz:~>encfs ~/.gdrive/enc/ ~/.decrypt/
     Creating new encrypted volume.